Matejz90/ESP32-with-SN65HVD230-AUDI-A6-C7-Engine_RPM/readme.md

 ## How to start:
 Fist start **esp32can_basic** so you can read some data with what you can begin.
-I recommend that you delete lines from // Send CAN Message, because in my case was intteruping data reading.
+I recommend that you delete lines from ```// Send CAN Message```, because in my case was intteruping data reading.

 Then build project and send to ESP32.
 Fire up serial monitor and wait some seconds.
 Then copy data to excel or notepad++ and find messages with most entrys.